richmahn/en_tn/rev/front/intro.md

 #### Periods of time ####

 John referred to various periods of time in Revelation.
 For example, there are many references to forty-two months, seven years, and three and a half days.
 Some scholars think these time periods are symbolic.
-Other scholars think these are literal time periods.
+Other scholars think these are actual time periods.
 The translator should treat these time periods as referencing actual periods of time.
 It is then up to the interpreter to determine their significance or what they may represent.

 #### What are the major issues in the text of the Book of Revelation? ####